2018 Serendipitous Detour

+A combination of influences has moved the Serendipitous series toward introducing color: memories from my morning walks and bike rides, recent collaborations with artists whose artwork is bursting with color and the methodology of creating the drawings.
 Dramatic lakefront weather transforms a cityscape as it interacts with the architecture.
 I play with light and shadow within the forms to express the wonderment.
 Action-packed coastal weather brews enchantment in the sea’s effervescent zone.
 I share a personal observation of what I see and how I feel in that underwater world.
 These experiential moments in nature and urban environs guide color choices.
 Capturing a moment is a fluid process by which graphite, pastel and pencil marks are placed, enhanced and even altered.
 The underlying architectural structure freezes the moment and allows a weaving of space throughout the composition.
 Potent impressions are revealed.

 drawings, I decided to save not only the linear pieces but the negative shapes as well.
 I set aside some of these negative shapes to be colored with different values of graphite.
 While coloring the shapes, I realized that they were acting as stencils.
 They moved slightly in the process thus creating multiple over-lying patterns.
 The resulting graphite residue created a serendipitous structure for totally new work.
 From this outcome, I enhanced areas by pushing them forward and backward with graphite tonalities and pastel hues, as well as lifted areas to highlights.
 To create more structure, I drew lines which connected and defined certain areas.
 The result is a fluctuating surface movement.
 In reality, these drawings are intuitive compositions.
 They suggest a personal perspective of water experiences in the ocean as well as urban experiences with dramatic weather.
 In the action of making them, I simply get lost within them.